cyberark/conjur/docs/integrations/ansible.md

 The [Conjur Ansible integration](https://github.com/cyberark/ansible-role-conjur) can be used to configure a host with a Conjur machine identity.
-Through integration with Conjur, the machine can then be granted least-privilege access to retrieve the secrets it needs in a secure manner.
+Through integration with Conjur, the machine can be granted least-privilege access to retrieve the secrets it needs in a secure manner.
 This approach reduces the administrative power of the Ansible host and prevents it from becoming a high value target.
 Conjur integration also provides additional